Ilse Weber: Life

 When her husband was deported to Auschwitz in October 1944, Ilse Weber volunteered to join him with their son Tommy because she didn't want to break up the family.
-She and the boy were murdered in the gas chamber on arrival Willi Weber survived them by 30 years. when it was reported that she sang her lullaby to her child as they went to be murdered.
+She and the boy were murdered in the gas chamber on arrival.
+It was reported that she sang her lullaby to her child as they went to be murdered.
+Willi Weber survived them by 30 years.

 Years later, on April 15, 2018, one of her patients from Theresienstadt, Aviva Bar-On sang, without a written trace and only from memory, one of Ilse Weber's songs during a concert in Jerusalem.
 The whole event was a tribute to Nazi concentration camp victims who had composed music.

 Writings

 Her first book was "Mendel Rosenbusch: Tales for Jewish Children" (1929).
 The title character, a kind elderly man, mysteriously receives a magic coin that enables him to become invisible at will.
 He uses this power to perform anonymous good deeds for his neighbors.
 Weber's sharp observations and gentle humor make these stories appealing for all ages.

 Her early fiction, dating from 1925, was collected as "The Scooter Race and Other Stories" (1930).

 Weber's Theresienstadt poetry was collected in the book "Inside These Walls, Sorrow Lives" (1991).
 Her songs have been frequently recorded, particularly "Lullaby," most recently by mezzo-soprano Anne Sofie von Otter and Christian Gerhaher (2007).
 In 2008, the Munich-based publisher Carl Hanser Verlag brought out a collection of her letters and poems entitled: Wann wohl das Leid ein Ende hat (When will the suffering come to an end) collected by the German historian Ulrike Migdal.
 Weber's surviving son Hanuš participated in a cultural program commemorating his mother's work in Berlin on 22 May 2008.
 He is the author of a book on her life, Ilse: A Love Story Without a Happy Ending.